Inclement Weather Procedures

 Bad Weather Makeup Days

 Mansfield ISD designates two bad weather days on the district calendar.
 If the district closes due to weather, those days are used to make up missed school and work.
-View the district calendar here.
+View the district calendar.

-Please note that the high school A/B block schedule is not altered when a day is missed because of bad weather.
+Note: The high school A/B block schedule is not altered when a day is missed because of bad weather.
 Students still return to the day that is stated on the A/B calendar.
 (For example: if an "A" day is missed, and the following school day is noted as a "B" day on the calendar, students will return to their "B" day classes.
 The "A" day will be made up at a later date.)
-View the A/B calendar here.
+View the A/B calendar.